TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.qnamaker/cognitiveservices-qnamaker-using-qna-with-sharepoint-files.md

 Yes.
 Add cloud-based SharePoint data sources to your knowledge base to enrich the knowledge base with questions and answers that may be secured with Active Directory.

 * **What are the SharePoint supported file types in QnA Maker?**<br>
-You can add all QnA Maker supported [file types](https://docs.microsoft.com/azure/cognitive-services/qnamaker/concepts/content-types)from a SharePoint site to your knowledge base.
+You can add all QnA Maker supported [file types](https://docs.microsoft.com/azure/cognitive-services/qnamaker/concepts/content-types) from a SharePoint site to your knowledge base.
 You may have to grant [permissions](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/add-sharepoint-datasources#permissions) to a secured file resource.

 ## **Recommended Documents**